bioatmosphere/microbiome-thermal-extreme/README.md

-# Thermal Extreme, Microbiome, and Decomposition (TMD)
+# Thermal Extreme, Microbiome, and Decomposition (TeMD)

-Elucidate mechanisms underlying microbiome resilience in response to perturbations of thermal extremes.
+To elucidate mechanisms underlying microbiomes' resilience in response to perturbations of thermal extremes and to evaluate their consequences for ecosystem carbon cycling.

+---

+### data

+### input

+### output

+### manuscript